-The Hollywood Hills is one of the few places in this world where all that glitter is gold.
+The Hollywood Hills is one of the few places where all that glitter is gold.

-In 1920 real estate mogul and developer Sydney Woodruff felt the time had come for greater expansion and decentralization of the Los Angeles metropolitan area.
-He proclaimed, “With Los Angeles destined to be a city of millions Hollywoodland is so situated that home sites purchased today will be worth fortunes.”
+In 1920, real estate mogul and developer Sydney Woodruff felt the time had come for greater expansion and decentralization of the Los Angeles metropolitan area.
+He proclaimed, “With Los Angeles destined to be a city of millions, Hollywoodland is so situated that home sites purchased today will be worth fortunes.”
+He was right.

-Today the hills are alive with some of the most remarkable and globally renowned architecture.
+Today, the hills have some remarkable and globally renowned architecture.

-Young and ambitious, Koenig agreed to take on the project and worked it into the Arts and Architecture experiment known as the Case Study House program.
+Young and ambitious, Koenig agreed to take on the project and worked it into the Arts and Architecture experiment called the Case Study House program.